 Lonesome Dove by Larry McMurtry

 Lonesome Dove is quite possibly the greatest Western novel ever written.
 The story follows two long-time friends on a cattle drive from the Rio Grande to Montana.
 Along the way they encounter outlaws, Indians, and old flames.
 Be warned, this book is a beast.
 But reading it (and re-reading it) is definitely worth it.
-After you’re done, make sure to watch the mini-series.
+After you’re done, make sure to watch the mini-series and listen to our podcast interview about the book.

 After Virtue by Alasdair MacIntyre